US satellite spy radio set

 The modules are described in more detail below.

-The transceiver is L-shaped and measures approx. 100 x 188 mm.
+The transmitter is L-shaped and measures approx. 100 x 188 mm.

 It has two sockets for connection to the other modules: one in